-Women Hair Transplant – Hair loss is often perceived as a primarily male condition, yet women can also experience this for a variety of different reasons.
+Hair loss is often perceived as a primarily male condition, yet women can also experience this for a variety of different reasons.
 Hair loss is something which can have a profound negative impact on a woman’s self-esteem, but a female hair transplant can provide a permanent solution in many cases.
 Let’s know what Women Hair Transplant in Istanbul is.

 Female patients at SHIFT can feel confident in receiving first-class treatment in the hands of a highly-experienced team which places comfort at the heart of every patient experience.

 What causes female hair loss?

 The main cause of hair loss in women, as in men, is inherited androgenetic alopecia.
 In women this is also known as ‘female pattern hair loss’, and while this condition is genetic, it tends to manifest itself differently in men and women.
 Female pattern hair loss is generally characterised by all-over thinning, whereas male pattern hair loss is more localised to a specific bald area or areas of the head.
 Both male and female pattern hair loss can often be successfully treated by hair transplantation, a treatment which offers a permanent solution to this type of hair loss.